yaahc/yaahallo.github.io/_posts/2020-10-18-building-your-own-error-type.md

 ## The Problem and Plan

-So first let me summarize the needs that Kat described for her theoretical error type.
+So first let me summarize the needs that Kat described for their theoretical error type.
 It needed a programmatic interface suitable for a library.
 I interpreted this to mean that it needed an enum that could easily be matched upon to handle specific kinds of errors.
-It needed the ability to capture backtraces, and it needed the ability to add contextual stack traces to the error, which I interpreted to mean she wanted to add new error messages to the error without necessarily changing the error's kind that you would match against, something like the `.wrap_err` method on `eyre` or the `.context` method on `anyhow`.
+It needed the ability to capture backtraces, and it needed the ability to add contextual stack traces to the error, which I interpreted to mean they wanted to add new error messages to the error without necessarily changing the error's kind that you would match against, something like the `.wrap_err` method on `eyre` or the `.context` method on `anyhow`.

 So here I formed a vague plan, I knew for the API I'd want to make an Error type and a Kind type, where the error was a struct with private internal members, and the Kind was a `non_exhaustive` enum.
 Getting the backtrace in there is pretty easy, just add a member for it to the outer `Error` type and capture it whenever an `Error` is constructed.
 The last feature is where I had to get a little clever, my plan was to make a separate `ErrorMessage` type that could be constructed from arbitrary `impl Display` types, and which optionally stored another `ErrorMessage` to act as the source to grab the previous error message whenever you add a new error message.
 I imagined an API like this: